 Opening of the Zinaida Serebriakova Exhibition at the State Tretyakov Gallery

-On 5 April, the Tretyakov Gallery opens the season’s most important project — a retrospective of works by Zinaida Serebriakova, one of Russia’s first and most beloved professional women artists.
+On 5 April, the Tretyakov Gallery opens a major retrospective of works by Zinaida Serebriakova, a major Russian woman artist of the early twentieth century.

-It is the most comprehensive monographic exhibition of her works in the past 30 years.
+It is the largest monographic exhibition of her works in the past 30 years.

 It occupies two floors of the Engineering Building.